-The west coast of Grand Canary Island is full of hidden small beaches and unspoiled coves that are nearly empty all year round.
-At the foot of our property, you have Sotavento and Guayedra, with direct access from the EcoResort.
+The west coast of Gran Canaria Island is full of hidden small beaches and unspoiled coves that are nearly empty all year round.
+At the foot of our property, you have Sotavento beach and Guayedra beach, with direct access from the EcoResort.
 These beaches are transformed with every tide.
 Black sand and pebbles are the two faces of these dynamic beaches that will always surprise you.

 Redondo de Guayedra is a hidden paradise for those who love the mountains, countryside and hiking.
 There are all sorts of trails that leave from the EcoResort and we will be happy to help you find the right one.
 We can guarantee that the panoramic views of the sea and mountains will not leave you indifferent.

 Just 10 minutes from the EcoResort, at Las Salinas de Agaete, you’ll find a natural gem.
 Three excellent natural seawater pools, protected from the open ocean and connected by lava tubes.
 They have everything you need to enjoy a relaxing family dip, with great views of the cliffs on the north-west coast.